Ayuilos/MultiResourceEIP/README.md

 ## Abstract

-The Multi Resource NFT standard is a standalone part of RMRK concepts and an extension of ERC-721.
+The Multi Resource NFT standard is a standalone part of RMRK concepts and can be easily togehter with ERC-721.
 It allows for the construction of a new primitive: context-dependent output of multimedia information per single NFT.

 An NFT can have multiple resources (outputs), and orders them by priority.
 They do not have to match in mimetype or tokenURI, nor do they depend on one another.
 Resources are not standalone entities, but should be thought of as “namespaced tokenURIs” that can be ordered at will by the NFT owner, but only modified, updated, added, or removed if agreed on by both owner and minter.